Abhishek-015/maze-game/README.md

 ***Directions to play the game***

+Try to reach the green block using following keys:

 - W : Up
 - A : Left
 - S : Down
 - D : Right

 ## Let's try it out